opencontainers/umoci/README.md

 % umoci gc --layout opensuse
 ```

-See [the project website][umoci-site] for more accessible documentation about
+See [the quick start guide][quickstart] for more accessible documentation about
 how to use umoci.
 Notable users of umoci include:

  * [KIWI][kiwi], which uses umoci to support building both [base and derived